-The GRO (part of Her Majesty’s Passport Office) is responsible for ensuring the registration of all births, deaths, marriages and civil partnerships that have occurred in England and Wales and for maintaining a central archive.
+The General Register Office (GRO) (part of HM Passport Office) is responsible for ensuring the registration of all births, deaths, marriages and civil partnerships that have occurred in England and Wales and for maintaining a central archive.

-A birth outside marriage registered by both the mother and father of the child.
-Both parents' details are recorded and both must be present at the registration.
+A joint registration is a birth outside marriage registered by both the mother and father of the child.
+Both parents' details are recorded, and both must be present at the registration.

-A baby showing signs of life at birth.
+A live birth is a baby showing signs of life at birth.

-A document completed by the doctor or midwife present at the birth.
+A notification is a document completed by the doctor or midwife present at the birth.
 The notification provides certain data items, such as the birthweight, to the birth record.

-These Acts makes provision for certain information to be collected at the registration of the birth for statistical use.
+The Population (Statistics) Acts make provision for certain information to be collected at the registration of the birth for statistical use.
 This information is confidential and is not entered on the register.

-Generic term for registrar, superintendent registrar and additional registrars.
+A registration officer includes any registrar, superintendent registrar or additional registrars.

-Registration Online.
-A web-based system which enables registrars to record births, stillbirths, deaths and civil partnerships online.
+Registration Online (RON) is a web-based system that enables registrars to record births, stillbirths, deaths and civil partnerships online.

-A birth outside of marriage registered only by the mother.
+A sole registration is a birth outside of marriage registered only by the mother.
 No information on the father is recorded.